gunsurvival/multiplayer-world/README.md

-# THIS LIBRARY IS NOT READY TO PRODUDCTION
+# THIS LIBRARY IS NOT READY FOR PRODUDCTION

 This library is an abstract on [colysus/schema](https://github.com/colyseus/schema) provide new way of creating multiplayer games